choldgraf/choldgraf.github.io/content/2019/2019-10-27-jupyter-governance-python.md

 # What's different between Python and Jupyter?

-In many ways, I was struck by how similar the new Python governance model is to the Jupyter project's current model.
+I was struck by how similar the new Python governance model is to the Jupyter project's current model.
 They both have a steering council approach, and a core team that surrounds it.
 That means that Jupyter could get pretty close by effectively doing these three things:

 * Reduce the steering council from 21 to 5 people
-* Formalize the "core team" on current Jupyter committers
+* Formalize the "core team" to be current Jupyter committers
 * Codify and enforce the JEP process for discussion and decision-making

 That said, there are a few ways in which I think Python and Jupyter are different.
-Jupyter feels like it has more moving pieces across different parts of the stack (to me, anyway).
+Jupyter feels like it has more moving pieces across different parts of the stack.
 It has "core projects" that span everything from kernel specifications to user interfaces to cloud infrastructure.
 It also feels like Jupyter is more OK with "bleeding edge" software and quick release cycles (though this depends on the project, the notebook has been pretty stable for a while now).